.pa-inline-buttons .et_pb_button_module_wrapper { display: inline-block; }

 vado in centro (I go downtown)vengo in centro (I come downtown)

-the person you’re speaking to will not be at place of arrivalthe person you’re speaking to will be at place of arrival
+when the person you’re speaking to will NOT be at the place of arrivalwhen the person you’re speaking to WILL be at the place of arrival

 Let’s look at a common mistake I hear in my classes.